Skip to content

 Public leaderboards and verified rank.

-Sanitized aggregate stats (win rate, expectancy, drawdown, R-multiple) are published per profile.
-Anonymous visitors get a rank-ordered view of who is actually performing, with no email leakage and no self-reported numbers.
+Sanitized aggregate stats — win rate, expectancy, drawdown, R-multiple — are published per profile.
+Anyone can see a rank-ordered view of who is actually performing, with no email leakage and no self-reported numbers.
 Rank is downstream of proof.

 03